PredellaN/Blender-to-PrusaSlicer/README.md

 - Blender 4.2.0 or higher.
 - PrusaSlicer installed and accessible from the command line.

+## Troubleshooting
+- If after installing the dependencies the addon doesn't reload correctly, close and re-open blender.
+- If using a sandboxed PrusaSlicer such as the flatpak version, make sure PrusaSlicer can write temporary files (in Linux, this means being allowed to write to /tmp/ ).

 ## License
 This project is licensed under the MIT License.